 - Geographical distribution of cases globaly (updated daily)

 - EU Emergency Response Coordination Centre (ERCC)

 EURAXESS - Researchers in Motion is a unique pan-European initiative delivering information and support services to professional researchers.
-Backed by the European Union and its Member States, it supports researcher mobility and career development, while enhancing scientific collaboration between Europe and the world.
+Backed by the European Union, member states and associated countries, it supports researcher mobility and career development, while enhancing scientific collaboration between Europe and the world.

 EURAXESS figures at WORLDWIDE level.

 Junya Yagi's experiences:

 I came to Poland with my family to join Prof. Piotr Sułkowski's group at the Faculty of Physics at the University of Warsaw.
 I was employed as a postdoctoral researcher for his project "Quantum Fields and Knot Homologies" funded by European Research Council, which aims to tackle fundamental questions that lie at the interface of quantum field theory, string theory and knot theory.